27 Jun 2022

 Any official documents that you supply to your insurer (such as a death certificate or identification) need to be certified copies according to Australian law.

-Seniors Term Life Insurance helps put you back in control of your family’s financial future, with up to $100,000 in cover right when it’s needed most.
+Seniors Life Insurance helps put you back in control of your family’s financial future, with up to $200,000 in cover right when it’s needed most.

-A flexible cover amount that suits you – choose how much you or your family will receive if you pass away or become terminally ill.
-You can set a benefit amount from $10,000 up to $100,000.
+Choose how much you or your family could receive if you pass away or become terminally ill.
+You can set a benefit amount from $10,000 up to $200,000.

-Immediate cover.
-Once your policy is set up, you’ll be covered straight away for death by any cause, and for terminal illness (excluding suicide for the first 13 months).
+Once your policy is set up, you’ll be covered straight away for death and for terminal illness.

-20% advance payout to cover funeral costs.
-When your family makes a claim, we’ll give them 20% of the benefit amount in advance, so they won’t have to worry about the cost of your funeral or other immediate expenses.
+When your family makes a claim, 20% of the benefit amount may be paid in advance, so they won’t have to worry about the cost of your funeral or other immediate expenses while the claim is assessed.

-Triple payout for Accidental Death.
-Your family’s benefit amount will be tripled if you pass away from an accident, helping with any last-minute expenses they might face.
+Your family’s benefit amount will be tripled up to $600,000 if you pass away from an accident, helping with any last-minute expenses they might face.

 1. Older Australia at a glance – Australian Institute of Health and Welfare